 In the body, we measure energy in calories.
 How do we get calories (aka energy) into our body?
 Food!
 Whatever you do, don’t skip breakfast.
 Make sure your meals are balanced and include protein as well as complex carbohydrates like whole wheat, quinoa, or brown rice.

 Positive thinking has all kinds of health benefits, and is a natural energy-booster.
 We’ve all (unfortunately) had the experience of being around a negative person.
 After spending time with them, you feel completely drained of energy.
 This is why avoiding negative people would be beneficial, however, it’s not always possible to avoid certain people.
 Try keeping a positive outlook, even when you’re around this kind of person.
 Positive energy is contagious!
 Along the same lines as positivity, human and animal touch can also help improve energy levels.
 Whether you’re getting a back massage from an RMT, cuddling with your dog, or hugging a friend, there is a whole cascade of health benefits that occurs.
 In fact, just a 10-second hug stimulates the release of oxytocin and decreases cortisol (the stress hormone).

 So if you want to boost your energy naturally, try starting your day with a contrast shower.
 Make sure you eat breakfast.
 At work, get up from your desk and go for a brisk walk.
 Make sure you’re drinking lots of water throughout the day and eating regular, well-balanced meals with enough magnesium.
 Think positive thoughts during the day.
+Find a therapist near you.
 If you try all this and your energy doesn’t improve, make sure to book an appointment with a naturopathic doctor so they can assess for any possible underlying pathology.

 Image courtesy of: Naomi August